Suryaeshwaran/PySpark-Learning/Day24.md

 |     Sales|     Bob|  4000|       15000|            15000|             100.0|
 +----------+--------+------+------------+-----------------+------------------+
 ```
-**1️⃣ Deviation from average** → Shows how much each employee earns above/below their department’s mean.

-**2️⃣ Top 2 earners** → Uses rank() so ties are handled properly.

 **3️⃣ Cumulative %** → Adds up salaries in descending order to show what % of department total each employee contributes cumulatively.

 **⚡ Observation:**